Radiocarbon questions?

 People and projects

-The ACE Isotope Laboratory supports a wide range of radiocarbon and stable isotope research.
+The Arizona Climate and Ecosystems (ACE) Isotope Laboratory supports a wide range of radiocarbon and stable isotope research.
 Within the broad research areas of ecosystems and climate, the ACE Isotope Laboratory has a particular focus on using radiocarbon to understand the interplay between arctic ecosystems and climate.
 Faculty members and research are featured in these science highlights.
 Please reach out to individual faculty members with opportunities for new collaborations and research directions.

 Dating lake sediments: Kaufman and McKay Accordion Closed